Chapter 6:

 "Only in your mind.
 Only here..."

-"I have to go now...but I'm sure that we will meet again one day," he smiles without a hint of sadness.
-"By then I may be a different person.
+"I have to go now...but I'm sure that we will meet one day," he smiled without a hint of sadness.
+"By then, I may be a different person.
 That's what life does to people.
-But don't mistake me for another, because even a warped soul is still built of it's original pieces."
+But don't mistake me for another, because even a warped soul is still built of its original pieces."

-I blink and he's gone.
+I blink, and he's gone.
 I stand there for a while, unsure of what's just happened.
-Before I know it I've begun a new life, and I completely forgot about the smoky man who visited me on my first day here in this new world.
-I do feel a sense of longing though, because no matter how many years pass I never feel the sensation of that touch.
+Before I knew it, I had begun a new life, and I completely forgot about the smoky man who visited me on my first day here in this new world.
+I do feel a sense of longing, though, because no matter how many years pass, I never feel the sensation of that touch.
 The touch I deeply long for...where did it come from?